Answer a few questions

 Malaria is a serious tropical disease spread by mosquitoes.
 If malaria is not diagnosed and treated promptly, it can be fatal.

 Malaria is not a problem in the UK.
-More information about the risk of malaria in specific countries can be found on the Fit for Travel website.
+More information about the risk of malaria in specific countries can be found on the Travel Health Pro website.

 Find out if there is a malaria risk in the area you are visiting.
-To check whether you need to take preventative malaria treatment for the countries you are visiting, see the Fit for Travel or the National Travel Health Network and Centre (NaTHNaC) websites.
+To check whether you need to take preventative malaria treatment for the countries you are visiting, see the Travel Health Pro website, operated by the National Travel Health Network and Centre (NaTHNaC).
 Aspects of travel may increase the risk e.g. rural travel, rainy season or unscreened accommodation.

 Use clothing to protect the skin, particularly between dusk and dawn when mosquitoes feed.
 Use DEET-based insect repellent on exposed areas of skin.
 Sleep under a mosquito net that is impregnated with insecticide.
 Use air conditioning (if available) and plug in vapourisers to protect your room.